austinorth/s3-cleanup/README.md

 ```

 I have not tested the script on Windows or Linux.

+You can use the `-h` or `--help` flag to view the command line options,
+description, and usage for the script.

 ## Questions
 1. Where should we run this script?